2021 Women's T20 World Cup Africa Qualifier

 The 2021 ICC Women's T20 World Cup Africa Qualifier was a cricket tournament that was played in Botswana in September 2021.
-The matches were played as Women's Twenty20 Internationals (WT20Is), with the top team progressing to the 2022 ICC Women's T20 World Cup Qualifier tournament.
-Botswana, Cameroon and Eswatini made their debuts at an ICC women's event.
-Malawi were originally named as taking part in the tournament, but they were replaced by Eswatini.
+The matches were played as Twenty20 Internationals (T20Is), with the top team progressing to the 2022 ICC Women's T20 World Cup Qualifier tournament.
+Botswana, Cameroon and Eswatini made their debut at an ICC women's event.
+Malawi were originally named as a participants in the tournament, but they were replaced by Eswatini.

-Originally the tournament was scheduled to take place in October 2021, but was brought forward to ease fixture congestion.
+The tournament was originally scheduled to take place in October 2021, but was brought forward to ease fixture congestion.
 In July 2021, the dates for the Africa Qualifier were confirmed.
 The fixtures were reshuffled shortly before the tournament, following a member of the Cameroon squad recording a positive COVID-19 test.
 The entire squad was placed into isolation until they returned negative tests.